Vladexy88x/HeadHunterDataAnalysing/README.md

 # HeadHunterDataAnalysing
-We use, work and display the site hh.ru using API
+We use, work and display the site hh.ru using API.